DanielJohnston/techtest-honeycomb/README.md

 It's less certain whether it's safe to assume that discounts can be applied universally, that is, that everyone receives the same discounts.

 In terms of how to define, store and add rules, the strategy pattern is a potential approach that might work.
 Rather than storing rules in a custom format and interpreting them each time, it makes sense to hardcode the rules until such time as a more user-customisable solution is required.
-However, how #add_discount would work to enable running of a rule against an order subtotal requires more thought.
+Ideally, a good solution would iterate through each rule in turn, asses if it applies, and add an order_line with the effect if so.